Frederick Maurice (British Army officer, born 1871): First World War

 On the outbreak of war in 1914, Maurice was posted to France and assigned to Major General Hubert Hamilton's 3rd Division as its general staff officer, grade 1, or chief of staff, in late August. and saw action at the Battle of Mons.
 He was promoted to temporary colonel in November 1914 and brevet colonel in June 1915.

 In 1915 Maurice, who in February was made a CB, was director of military operations at GHQ (later handing over to "Tavish" Davidson).
 He wrote papers for the BEF Chief of Staff William Robertson and the Commander-in-Chief Sir John French.
-Graham & Bidwell comment that his papers were “elegant, logical and dispassionate” and that “he resisted pressure” to write what his commander-in-chief wanted to read.
+(Note: comment that his papers were "elegant, logical and dispassionate" and that "he resisted pressure" to write what his commander-in-chief wanted to read.)

 Maurice stressed that the high troops-space ratio was the main cause of the stalemate on the Western Front, an argument which he would later repeat in his book British Strategy (1929).
-Because the defender could bring up reinforcements quicker than the attacker could feed in fresh units and move his guns forward, no breakthrough was likely to be achieved without a long preceding bataille d’usure (battle of attrition) elsewhere.
+Because the defender could bring up reinforcements quicker than the attacker could feed in fresh units and move his guns forward, no breakthrough was likely to be achieved without a long preceding (battle of attrition) elsewhere.
 Maurice argued that the two types of battle were very different.
 The former aimed at breaking through to open country even if launched from tactically unfavourable ground, preferably over a wide breach to lessen enemy enfilade fire from the flanks.
-By contrast a usure should be a series of battles (at least every ten days, as it took the Germans three weeks to bring fresh units from Germany) over ground where the defender had to stand and counter-attack, thus reversing the normal advantage enjoyed by defenders.
+By contrast a should be a series of battles (at least every ten days, as it took the Germans three weeks to bring fresh units from Germany) over ground where the defender had to stand and counter-attack, thus reversing the normal advantage enjoyed by defenders.
 Good artillery observation and communications (to allow reinforcements of men and shells) were required, not least as the enemy would be retreating towards his own bases whilst the attacker advanced over ground devastated by bombardment.
-Maurice also argued that the British would not have to the resources to conduct usures until 1917 but that the French must do so until then, and that the Battle of Loos in autumn 1915 was a regrettable waste of resources forced on Britain by the need to cooperate with her French senior partner.
+Maurice also argued that the British would not have to the resources to conduct until 1917 but that the French must do so until then, and that the Battle of Loos in autumn 1915 was a regrettable waste of resources forced on Britain by the need to cooperate with her French senior partner.